Last revised: March 6, 2023

-The earliest version of the train always carried run-through sleepers of the New York Central.
-However, to keep up with demand the Southern also started a seasonal version of the train known as the New Royal Palm.
+The earliest version of the train always carried run-through sleepers from the New York Central.
+However, to keep up with demand the Southern also started a seasonal, spinoff service known as the New Royal Palm.

-Despite being streamlined the seasonal train had a short lifespan and was discontinued after only a few years.
+Despite being streamlined this train had a short lifespan and was discontinued after only a few years.
 The original Royal Palm carried on within the Southern's fleet for many years.

-The Southern's Palm has a history which dates back to November 1913 and even during these earliest days of wooden cars and steam locomotives the train operated with, as mentioned above, run through equipment owned by the NYC and worked in conjunction with the FEC to reach Miami.
+The Southern's Royal Palm has a history which dates back to November, 1913.
+Even during its earliest days the train still operated with run through equipment owned by the NYC and worked in conjunction with the FEC to Miami.

-In the 1920s the train was upgraded with heavyweight cars and sleepers and continued to maintain top level service for Florida travelers.
+In the 1920s, the train was upgraded with heavyweight cars and sleepers and continued to maintain top level service for Floridian travelers.

-Interestingly, however, during the 1930s and early 1940s when the streamliner era was getting into full swing the Royal Palm maintained its heavyweight status and steam power.
+Interestingly, during the 1930s and early 1940s, when the streamliner era was in full swing, the Royal Palm maintained its heavyweight status and steam power.

-Most likely, however, the Southern would have upgraded the train during the early '40s if it was not for the World War II conflict that caused new construction to be suspended.
+The Southern would have likely upgraded the train during the early '40s if it was not for the World War II conflict that caused new construction to be suspended.

-In any event, the train retained its heavyweight status nearly until 1950.
-Directly after the war the Southern placed orders with the Budd Company for new equipment to upgrade the Palm as well as new diesel locomotives from the Electro-Motive Division, notably 18 E7As between 1946 and 1949 (and 17 E8As between 1951 and 1953).
+The train retained this heavyweight status nearly until 1950.
+Directly after the war, the Southern placed orders with the Budd Company for new equipment for the Palm, as well as new diesel locomotives from Electro-Motive.

 Additionally, the railroad decided to inaugurate another train over the